glenndehaan/unifi-voucher-site/README.md

 AUTH_INTERNAL_PASSWORD: '0000'
 ```

+> To enable/disable internal authentication use the `AUTH_INTERNAL_ENABLED` environment variable

 ### 2. OpenID Connect (OIDC) Authentication

 The UniFi Voucher Site allows seamless integration with OpenID Connect (OIDC), enabling users to authenticate through their preferred identity provider (IdP).
 Configuration is easy using environment variables to align with your existing OIDC provider.